Are the recurring licensing costs for the Commercial Off-the-shelf Software(COTS) bothering you?

 Here are some lethally fair reasons why some companies are preferring to move away from COTS and investing in custom software application development.

-COTS may make organizations pay for more than what is required
+COTS makes organizations pay for more than what is required

-COTS could provide an extensive feature-set, most of which may not apply to an organization’s business requirements.
-Yet, an organization purchasing COTS is compelled to buy the application completely.
-Businesses end up paying for more than what is required.
+Whereas COTS provides an extensive set of features, most of which may not apply to an organization’s business requirements.
+Yet, the organization investing in COTS is compelled to pay for all the features.
 Over a while, the TCO of operating the COTS might override its benefits.

 COTS may not grow at the same pace as market and technology trends.
 It may not include incremental changes with the same frequency as custom software applications.
 Enhancements to COTS are made based on many factors.
 Enhancements are not made to keep the application updated with the market trends.
 Instead, they are based on customer feedback and feature requests from probable customers.

 When you work with a custom software application development company like Integrative Systems, unlimited enhancements are possible.
 The custom software development vendor can easily upgrade the application as per your requirements.
 That is why it’s easier to deal with a custom software vendor than a COTS vendor.